-- Use of illicit drugs such as cocaine and methamphetamines
+- Use of illegal drugs such as cocaine and methamphetamine

 Medical risk factors

-- Cigarette smoking or exposure to secondhand smoke.
+- Cigarette smoking or secondhand smoke exposure

-- High cholesterol.
+- High cholesterol

-- Cardiovascular disease, including heart failure, heart defects, heart infection or abnormal heart rhythm.
+- Cardiovascular disease, including heart failure, heart defects, heart infection or irregular heart rhythm, such as atrial fibrillation

 Other factors associated with a higher risk of stroke include:

-- Race — African-Americans have a higher risk of stroke than do people of other races.
+- Race or ethnicity — African Americans and Hispanics have a higher risk of stroke than do people of other races or ethnicities.

 - Paralysis or loss of muscle movement.
-You may become paralyzed on one side of your body, or lose control of certain muscles, such as those on one side of your face or one arm.
-Physical therapy may help you return to activities hampered by paralysis, such as walking, eating and dressing.
+You may become paralyzed on one side of the body, or lose control of certain muscles, such as those on one side of the face or one arm.

 - Difficulty talking or swallowing.
-A stroke may cause you to have less control over the way the muscles in your mouth and throat move, making it difficult for you to talk clearly (dysarthria), swallow or eat (dysphagia).
-You also may have difficulty with language (aphasia), including speaking or understanding speech, reading or writing.
-Therapy with a speech and language pathologist may help.
+A stroke might affect control of the muscles in the mouth and throat, making it difficult for you to talk clearly, swallow or eat.
+You also may have difficulty with language, including speaking or understanding speech, reading, or writing.

 - Emotional problems.
 People who have had strokes may have more difficulty controlling their emotions, or they may develop depression.